piragenth-ltfb/docker-compose/wordpress/wp-content/plugins/pretty-link/readme.txt

-=== Pretty Links - Link Management, Branding, Tracking & Sharing Plugin ===
+=== Pretty Links - Affiliate Links, Link Branding, Link Tracking & Marketing Plugin ===
 Contributors: supercleanse, cartpauj
 Donate link: https://prettylinks.com
-Tags: links, urls, shortlinks, link branding, link tracking, affiliate links, link cloaking, marketing, redirect, forward, social media, rewrite, shorturl, shorten, shortening, click, clicks, track, tracking, tiny, tinyurl, budurl, shrinking, domain, shrink, mask, masking, cloak, cloaking, slug, slugs, admin, administration, stats, statistics, stat, statistic, email, ajax, javascript, ui, csv, download, page, post, pages, posts, shortcode, seo, automation, widget, widgets, dashboard
+Tags: affiliate links, link branding, link shortner, link tracking, redirects, affiliate, affiliate marketing, affiliates, short links, shorten, shortening, shortlink, shortlinks, shorturl, shrinking, marketing, marketing plugin, cloak, cloaker, cloaking, 301, 302, 307, 404, bit.ly, bitly, tinyurl, link cloaking, link redirection, link shortener, links, pretty links, url redirection, url shortener, urls, seo, slug, slugs
 Requires at least: 5.1
-Tested up to: 5.8
+Tested up to: 6.1.1
-Stable tag: 3.2.3
+Stable tag: 3.2.8

-The best WordPress link management, branding, tracking & sharing plugin.
-Link shortener helps you easily make pretty & trackable shortlinks.
+🌠 The best WordPress link management, branding, tracking & sharing plugin.
+Easily make pretty & trackable shortlinks. 🔗

 == Description ==

 Pretty Links helps you shrink, beautify, track, manage and share any URL on or off of your WordPress website.
 Create links that look how you want using your own domain name!

-= Pretty Links =
+## Pretty Links 🌠

 Pretty Links enables you to shorten links using your own domain name (as opposed to using tinyurl.com, bit.ly, or any other link shrinking service)!
-In addition to creating clean links, Pretty Links tracks each hit on your URL and provides a full, detailed report of where the hit came from, the browser, os and host.
+In addition to creating clean links, Pretty Links tracks each hit on your URL and provides a full, detailed report of where the hit came from, the browser, OS, and host.
 Pretty Links is a killer plugin for people who want to clean up their affiliate links, track clicks from emails, their links on Twitter to come from their own domain, or generally increase the reach of their website by spreading these links on forums or comments on other blogs.

-= Link Examples =
+## Examples 👇

 This is a link setup using Pretty Links that redirects to the Pretty Links Homepage where you can find more info about this Plugin: